Dionisiy/CA/jquery-events.md

 The `.animate()` effect takes two inputs: the animation to perform, and the time in which to perform the animation.
 Here's an example:

 ```
 $(document).ready(function() {
    $('div').animate({left:'+=10px'},500);
 });
 ```

+This will take the first div it finds and move it ten pixels to the right.
+Remember, increasing the distance from the left margin moves something to the right; the `+=` bit is just a shorthand for "take the existing number and add ten to it."
+In this case, it add ten pixels to the current distance from the left margin.